AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/magento-2.3.6-endless-spinner-displayed-on-address-save.md

 ---
-title: "Adobe Commerce 2.3.6: endless spinner displayed on address save"
+title: 'Adobe Commerce 2.3.6: endless spinner displayed on address save'
-description: "This article describes a known Adobe Commerce 2.3.6 issue, where the waiting spinner is displayed indefinitely when saving an address in My account on the storefront."
+description: This article describes a known Adobe Commerce 2.3.6 issue, where the waiting spinner is displayed indefinitely when saving an address in My account on the storefront.
+exl-id: 63841114-167e-4915-b6ed-ee0ef4eae36e
 ---
 # Adobe Commerce 2.3.6: endless spinner displayed on address save

 This article describes a known Adobe Commerce 2.3.6 issue, where the waiting spinner is displayed indefinitely when saving an address in My account on the storefront.